Seagreen Offshore Wind Farm

 Brunel project team

-The total site team of to cover the fabrication scope will consist of 35-40 consultants across the 4 fabrication sites:
+The total site team to cover the fabrication scope will consist of 35-40 consultants across the 4 fabrication sites:

 - Site Management